Pao2721/Pet-Sim/README.md

 NEXT STEPS<br>
 Managing mulitple dots at the same time.<br>
-More ways to interact with the dot.
+More ways to interact with the dot.<br>
-Adding more animations and chages for the dot.
+Adding more animations and color changes for the dot.